Bradley Jando | Monday 22nd February 2021 4:00pm

-All new vehicles roll off of the production line on a brand new set of tyres.
+All new vehicles roll off the production line on a brand new set of tyres.
 But since vehicle manufacturers do not produce their own tyres, they team up with the world’s leading tyre manufacturers and select tyres that are perfectly suited to the vehicle they are being fitted to.
 Such tyres are known as Original Equipment (OE) and it can take years to develop a tyre to meet the exacting requirements of the vehicle manufacturer.

 What is Original Equipment?

 As you can imagine, it is one of the highest accolades for a tyre to be selected as an Original Equipment Manufacturer (OEM) – recommendations for a tyre product don’t come any bigger than this.
 After all, if the world’s top car manufacturers place their trust in a particular tyre, it means you can too when the time comes to replace those tyres.
 That’s why tyre producers work closely with car manufacturers, from initial scope and hypothesis, to extensive product testing to ensure the tyre is ideally suited to the vehicle it is being fitted to.

 Tyres are also tested in a number of different weather conditions and surfaces.
-To put this into perspective the EU Tyre Label, which can be found on all new tyres and is an influential factor for many customers when deciding to buy a particular tyre, only tests three criteria (fuel efficiency, wet grip and external rolling noise).
-Vehicle manufacturers on the other hand carry out over 100 different tests to find the best tyres.
-In total it can take up to three years to develop a new tyre for use as Original Equipment.
+To put this into perspective the EU Tyre Label, which can be found on all new tyres and is an influential factor for many customers when deciding to buy a particular tyre, only tests three criteria (fuel efficiency, wet grip, and external rolling noise).
+Vehicle manufacturers, on the other hand, carry out over 100 different tests to find the best tyres.
+In total, it can take up to three years to develop a new tyre for use as Original Equipment.

 No Ordinary Tyres

-Using these tyres ensures the vehicle drives and performs exactly as the manufacturer intended which is why manufacturers recommend that only OE approved tyres are used when it comes to replacing worn tyres.
-They may look like regular tyres but there is one key difference that will help you to tell if an OE tyre has been specifically designed for your vehicle…
+Using these tyres ensures the vehicle drives and performs exactly as the manufacturer intended – which is why manufacturers recommend that only OE approved tyres are used when replacing worn tyres.
+They may look like regular tyres but there is one key difference that will help you to tell if an OE tyre has been specifically designed for your vehicle.

 Many of the world’s top car manufacturers including BMW, Mercedes, and Audi have designated marks that are used on the tyre sidewall to indicate that the tyre meets the manufacturer’s standards and has been given OE status.
 The same letters and symbols are used by all tyre manufacturers to show that the tyre has been specifically designed for that vehicle.

-Thursday 6th October 2016
+Thursday 27th October 2022